Visit Tonlé Sap Lake: Discover the most beautiful floating villages

 It is important to note that giving rice to local orphans may cause more harm than help.
 It's best to donate money to reputable organizations, like The Lake Clinic, that provide medical support to communities along Tonle Sap Lake.
 By doing so, you will help support local communities in a responsible and sustainable way.

 2.4.
-The floating village of Kampong Khleang
+The floating village of Kompong Khleang

-Located about 50 km from Siem Reap town, Kampong Khleang is the largest floating village on Tonle Sap Lake and also the furthest from Siem Reap.
-Due to its remote location, Kampong Khleang does not have the same influx of tourists as other floating villages in the area, making it an attractive option for those seeking a more authentic experience and a more relaxed pace of life.
+Located about 50 km from Siem Reap town, Kompong Khleang is the largest floating village on Tonle Sap Lake and also the furthest from Siem Reap.
+Due to its remote location, Kompong Khleang does not have the same influx of tourists as other floating villages in the area, making it an attractive option for those seeking a more authentic experience and a more relaxed pace of life.

-Unlike other floating villages which are often artificial tourist facilities, Kampong Khleang is a real local village where residents go about their daily lives.
+Unlike other floating villages which are often artificial tourist facilities, Kompong Khleang is a real local village where residents go about their daily lives.
 Apart from taking a boat trip to visit the village, you can also walk quite a distance along the different walkways that connect different parts of the village, discover the temples and houses.

-Kampong Khleang is unique in that it combines floating houses and stilt houses.
+Kompong Khleang is unique in that it combines floating houses and stilt houses.
 By visiting this village, you can explore the two types of typical villages on the great lake of Cambodia.
 During the dry season, the floating houses are anchored around the lake and only move during the rainy season.

 3. The most beautiful floating village on Lake Tonlé Sap: which one to choose?